Tomilola-ng/django-drf/README.md

 🚀 A ready-to-use Django + Django REST Framework (DRF) template for building scalable RESTful APIs.

-Pre-configured with essential features like authentication, permissions, pagination, and more, so you can jumpstart your next project with ease.
+Pre-configured with essential features like authentication, permissions, pagination, and more, you can jumpstart your next project easily.
 Perfect for rapid API development and clean architecture.

 ## Features